rocker-org/rocker-versioned/README.md

 This repository provides alternate stack to `r-base`, `rocker/rstudio`, `rocker/hadleyverse` series, with an emphasis on reproducibility.
 Compared to those images, this stack:

-- builds on the stable `debian:jessie` release instead of `debian:testing`, so no more apt-get breaking when debian:testing repos are updated and you had to muck with `-t unstable` to get apt-get to work.
+- builds on debian stable (`debian:jessie` for versions < 3.4.0, `debian:stretch` thereafter) release instead of `debian:testing`, so no more apt-get breaking when debian:testing repos are updated and you had to muck with `-t unstable` to get apt-get to work.
 - Further, this stack installs a fixed version of R itself from source, rather than whatever is already packaged for Debian (the r-base stack gets the latest R version as a binary from debian:unstable),
 - and it installs all R packages from a fixed snapshot of CRAN at a given date (MRAN repos).
 - provides images that are generally smaller than the r-base series